wavefrontHQ/docs/pages/doc/alerts_robustness_increasing.md

 mcount(5m,sum(rate(ts(~agent.check-in)), sources))=0 and mcount(1h, sum(rate(ts(~agent.check-in)), sources)) !=0
 ```

 This query uses the `~agent.check-in` metric to verify that the agents are reporting in.
-By applying a second argument to the alert query, you capture series that not only have stopped reporting a value in the last 5 minutes, but also if that series has had at least 1 value reported in the last hour.
+By applying a second argument to the alert query, you capture series that have stopped reporting a value in the last 5 minutes and have had at least 1 value reported in the last hour.